dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_hh_design.md

 ## Data Triangulation

 In order to ensure consistency across programs and data, the TB-HH - TB index cases identified indicator can be checked against the TB - Notified TB cases (all cases, all forms) indicator belonging to the TB case notification dataset based on the [“Definitions and reporting framework for tuberculosis – 2013 revision”](http://apps.who.int/iris/bitstream/handle/10665/79199/9789241505345_eng.pdf;jsessionid=0911B3678B5EF8EBD24C834EA882F199?sequence=1) document.
-The dataset is part of the TB Aggregate System Design { #tb-aggregate-design }.
+The dataset is part of the [TB Aggregate System Design](#tb-aggregate-design).

 This of course can only be done if other datasets belonging to the TB general package are downloaded and used in the same instance.